MRCIEU/GeneHackman/snakemake/PIPELINES.md

 ### standardise_gwas

 All pipelines will standardise each GWAS before running the subsequent steps.
-The `SNP` field will be recalculated as `CHR:POS_EA_OA`, where EA and OA are ordered alphabetically, and the subsequent BETA and EAF will be adjusted accordingly
+The `SNP` field will be recalculated as `CHR:POS_EA_OA`, where EA and OA are ordered alphabetically, and the subsequent BETA and EAF will be adjusted accordingly.
+Optional `populate_eaf` (per GWAS or pipeline) runs **after** this harmonisation and joins on `CHR`/`BP` to the reference panel.

 * `n GWAS objects`: See above for GWAS Object explanation
 * `output`: